Lawyer – Explains How It’s Possible To Dismiss DWIs

 Facts That Lead to Greater Penalties for a Drunk Driver

 The penalties for DWI are leveled up if your blood alcohol content is 0.15.
-For example, a first time DWI offender with a BAC of over 0.15 must have an ignition interlock device installed if they want to drive again, even if it is after their driver’s license has been suspended.
+For example, a first-time DWI offender with a BAC of over 0.15 must have an ignition interlock device installed if they want to drive again, even if it is after their driver’s license has been suspended.

 Drunk driving with a child under the age of 15 will result in additional charges such as child endangerment.
 That will result in a visit by Child Protective Services.
 It can also result in felony charges.

 Repeat offenders face greater penalties, whether or not they are convicted of a felony.
 For example, a second DWI offender must have an ignition interlock device installed to get their driving privileges back.
-In contrast, a first time offender can ask for an interlock device so they don’t lose their driving privileges at all.
+In contrast, a first-time offender can ask for an interlock device so they don’t lose their driving privileges at all.
 A second offense is a class A misdemeanor.
 That by itself can result in a year in prison and a fine of up to 4000 dollars.
 A second DWI within five years results in up to a year in prison, loss of your driver’s license for a full year, and a fine of up to four thousand dollars.

 A third DWI will result in a felony called a felony DUI.
 It is a felony with all of the attendant burdens.
-You’ll have to check the box on job applications that says you have a felony.
+You’ll have to check the box on job applications that say you have a felony.
 It can result in a jail sentence of up to two years, and that is typically at a state prison, not the local jail.
 You could be ordered to perform 160 to 600 hours of community service.
 You can be hit with a fine of up to two thousand dollars.
 Once you get out of prison, your driver’s license could be suspended for six months to two years.
 When you get your driving privileges back, you’ll have to pay the same annual fees as a second-time offender and sky-high auto insurance rates.
 A third DUI within five years will result in a prison sentence of two to ten years, fine of up to 10,000 dollars, and losing your driver’s license for a year.

 A second drug or alcohol offense within ten years will result in being classified as chemically dependent.
 Then you will be unable to obtain a firearms license, and any current firearms license like a CHL permit will be revoked.

-If your drunk driving causes serious harm or death of another, you can be charged with additional crimes.
+If your drunk driving causes serious harm or death to another, you can be charged with additional crimes.
 For example, you could be charged with vehicular manslaughter or intoxication manslaughter.
-This can result in a prison sentence of two to twenty years, because it is a felony in the second degree.
+This can result in a prison sentence of two to twenty years because it is a felony in the second degree.
 You could also be ordered to pay a fine of up to ten thousand dollars.
 These are the penalties for any and all manslaughter charges in Texas.
 Once you get out, you could be forced to complete up to 800 hours of community service.

 What if you only caused serious bodily injury like multiple broken bones?
 Texas can prosecute you for intoxication assault.
-That is a third degree felony.
+That is a third-degree felony.
 You could get anywhere from two to ten years in prison, up to 60 hours of mandatory community service, and a fine of up to ten thousand dollars.
 Furthermore, you’ll owe restitution for the damages you caused.
 This includes the cost of repairing their vehicle as well as their medical bills.

 Rules Are Not Different For Commercial Drivers